esheldon/fitsio/README.md

     >>> data = fits['mytable'].read()

     # read a subset of rows and columns.
 By default uses a case-insensitive
-    # match but returned array leaves the names with original case
+    # match.
+The result retains the names with original case.
+If columns is a
-    # if columns is a sequence, a recarray is returned
+    # sequence, a recarray is returned
     >>> data = fits[1].read(rows=[1,5], columns=['index','x','y'])

     # Similar but using slice notation